|

 Location: Bank of Ireland Theatre, O’Donoghue Centre for Drama, Theatre & Performance, University of Galway A workshop that explores audio-visual immersive installations, with a special emphasis on embodiment and multi-sensory engagement.
 Jane will share insights from her recent community-based projects that involve collaboration with adults who have intellectual disabilities.
 Additionally, artists from Arts Alive will be present to discuss their current collaborative project with Jane, which focuses on using microcontrollers to create tactile musical performance instruments.
 Jane and Arts Alive are supported by The Galway International Arts Festival Elevate grant and the Create Artists in the Community Scheme.
 This session is run in collaboration with Arts in Action.
 RESERVE TICKETS Link to Galway Advertiser piece here.
 Introducing ‘The Sound Nest’ an interactive music-making experience presented at The Nuns island Theatre

 Wednesday 4th to Saturday 7th December Open daily from 10am - 5pm Produced in collaboration with renowned artist Jane Cassidy, The Sound Nest is an interactive music-making experience set within stunning, synchronized visual projections.
 Designed for inclusivity, the project allows groups to create harmonious music together performing on color-coded instruments called sound nests, in response to an animated musical score.
 The music and visuals were co-created over a year with participants with intellectual disabilities attending That’s Life arts programmes.
-We are very grateful for the continuing support of The Arts Council / An Chomhairle Ealaíon for helping us to develop this project.
-Link for Creative in Residence Talk at CREW
+We are very grateful for the continuing support of The Arts Council / An Chomhairle Ealaíon for helping us to develop this project. |

 |